jt-f/dagger_experiments/README.md

 ```

 ### Configure your environment

 Set your API key as an environment variable.

-copy from example:
+Copy from example:

 ```bash
 cp .env.example .env
 ```

-Then edit .env and add your API key (can be GEMINI or OPENAI too)
+Then edit `.env` and add your API key (can be GEMINI or OPENAI too).

 Test it is working:

 ```bash
 dagger -c "llm | model"
 ```

 The output should be something like:

 ```bash